Back to Blog

 This new situation that urges people to stay home leads to increased online sales.
 According to Robert W. Baird analyst, Colin Sebastian, there will be a boost in e-commerce growth rates medium-term, and online marketplaces should be somewhat less impacted than online retailers or DTC brands due to their diversity of suppliers and/or seller base.

-A few days ago, in a company blog post, Amazon announced that they are opening 100,000 new full and part-time positions across the U.S. in their fulfillment centers and delivery network to meet the surge in demand.
+In a company blog post, Amazon announced that they are opening 100,000 new full and part-time positions across the U.S. in their fulfillment centers and delivery network to meet the surge in demand.
+Wayfair’s CFO, Michael Fleisher, said that their business model would be fairly resilient because customers will have different alternatives.

 “The spread of the coronavirus and how impactful it might prove, if at all, is something we are keenly focused on.
 Our current guidance does not factor in any significant potential disruption due to the virus.
 We believe our marketplace model, where we offer a vast selection to our customers, is an important mitigating factor for us.
 So, just over half of our suppliers' product is now manufactured in China.” - Michael Fleisher, CFO at Wayfair.